RedstoneTesseracted/Lockdown/README.md

 * Certain devices could feasibly be placed in the same position twice if done so on the same tick.
 * It is possible to apply most placeable devices to spawners
+* There is no active cleanup of drone approval lists